lsst-dm/dm_dev_guide/services/data_protection.rst

  - ``/software`` - Central location for maintenance of project-shared software installations that require access from multiple capabilities (ie batch, Nebula).
 Access is provided to all project members, however, maintenance of the software is based on project role which is subject to change control procedures.

- - ``/sui`` - hared storage for ephemeral data for the purpose of supporting SUI/T in the PDAC enclave.
+ - ``/sui`` - Shared storage for ephemeral data for the purpose of supporting SUI/T in the PDAC enclave.

  - ``/scratch`` - Ephemeral big-data storage for use in computation and other project-related activities.